MARJORIE K. EASTMAN

 Marjorie is a sought-after keynote speaker, panelist, and contributing writer.
 She has been described as a veteran thought leader in PBS's Veterans Coming Home initiative.
 In 2018, Marjorie was selected as one of the nation's Top 25 Influencers Supporting the Military Community, known as Mighty 25.
 The Junior Chamber International (JCI) USA named Marjorie as a recipient of the 2019 Ten Outstanding Young Americans Award.
 The TOYA is one of the oldest and most prestigious programs in America, recognizing only ten individuals nationwide who exemplify the best attributes of the nation’s young people.
 Previous honorees include the likes of John F. Kennedy (1946), Chuck Yeager (1954), Elvis Presley (1970), and George Stephanopoulos (1993).

 Marjorie continues to positively shape the narrative for veterans, women, the value of service, and frontline leadership, pioneering new ground in the content industry with an independent, entrepreneurial spirit.
-Her recent project is as the creator of the 2019 Bicycle Collector’s Item, the Post 9/11 Deck of 52.
-This limited-edition collectible highlights 52 interesting and successful post 9/11 businesses and charities launched by the military community.
-It is a spin-off from the 2003 Most Wanted Iraqi Playing Cards, flipping the script to bring awareness and highlight the post 9/11 military community as a positive force in American culture and economy.
+A recent project includes being the creator of the 2019 Bicycle Collector’s Deck.
+In partnership with U.S. Playing Card Company, a limited-edition collectible highlighted 52 interesting and successful post 9/11 businesses and charities launched by the military community.
+This product was a spin-off from the 2003 Most Wanted Iraqi Playing Cards, flipping the script to bring awareness and highlight the post 9/11 military community as a positive force in American culture and economy.

 She is involved with charities and boards that support girls, women, veterans and entrepreneurs.
 More recently, she has served as: a member of the Next Generation Council of Advisors for the national cross-partisan movement With Honor; a founding board member for Bunker Labs Tennessee Board; President & COO of the YWCA Nashville & Middle Tennessee; and as a state leader with the Veterans for Smart Power Network for the U.S Global Leadership Coalition.